-- Maximum likelihood identification:

-- EM (nonlinear optimization and PS)

-- Bayesian identification:

-- PMCMC = combination of MCMC and PF/PS

-- Solved various Wiener identification problems for illustration.

-- Sensor fusion

-- Model the dynamics, the sensors and the world.
-Solve the resulting inference problem.

-- The industrial utility of this technology is growing as we speak!

-- Much interesting research remains to be done!!
+- Maximum likelihood identification - EM (nonlinear optimization and particle smoothing) - Bayesian identification - PMCMC = combination of MCMC and PF/PS - We use Particle Gibbs with ancestor sampling - Solved various Wiener identification problems for illustration - Sensor fusion - Model the sensors, the dynamics and the world.
+Solve the resulting inference problem. - The industrial utility of this technology is growing as we speak! - Much interesting research remains to be done!!

-In this talk I introduced strategies and showed a few concrete examples.
-Should you be interested in the details, I have a PhD course on this topic, users.isy.liu.se/rt/schon/course_CIDS.html
+In this talk I introduced strategies and showed a few concrete example.
+Should you be interested in the details I am developing a PhD course on the topic of computational inference in dynamical systems, users.isy.liu.se/rt/schon/course_CIDS.html

-Thank you for your attention!
+Thank you for your attention!!